Video storytelling that captures the heart of the matter

 Looking up

 Ever since she can remember, Elissa Gibson has been on the lookout for airplanes overhead.
-Her passion for flying, and for understanding human performance in flight, lead her to double major in aerospace engineering brain and cognitive sciences at MIT, where she also became a champion for social justice and inclusiveness.
+Her passion for flying, and understanding human performance in flight, lead her to double major in aerospace engineering brain and cognitive sciences at MIT.

 The ultimate truth